What Is Generation Alpha?

 What do we know about Generation Alpha and family structure?

 In Generation Alpha’s first year, the share of kids growing up in a single-parent family was 35%.
 Thirteen years prior — in 2000 — this same statistic was only 31%.
-If this trend holds, Generation Alpha kids will be more likely to live in single-parent households — and in greater numbers — than any age group before them.
+Since 2013, this statistic has held steady at 34% or 35%.
+If this pattern holds, Generation Alpha kids will be more likely to live in single-parent households — and in greater numbers — than any age group before them.

 Historically, kids in single-parent households have been more likely to struggle compared to their peers in two-parent families.
-For instance, kids raised by just one parent run a higher risk of dropping out of school and experiencing an early pregnancy and divorcing their spouse in adulthood.
-Research indicates that underlying factors — such as strong and stable relationships, parental mental health, socioeconomic status and access to resources — have a greater impact on child success than does family structure alone.
+For instance, kids raised by just one parent are more likely to live in poverty and experience the consequences of growing up poor.
+Such effects can be profound and wide-ranging, including limited access to quality education and health care, lower educational attainment, health and behavioral health problems, increased risk of contact with the child welfare and justice systems and other challenges.
+Underlying factors about families — such as strong and stable relationships, parental mental health, socioeconomic status and access to resources — have a greater impact on child success than does family structure alone, research indicates.

 How has the COVID-19 pandemic impacted Generation Alpha?

-While some experts are already calling COVID-19 a defining moment” for Generation Alpha, it’s still too early to know exactly how the pandemic will impact America’s families and future.
+While some experts are already calling COVID-19 a defining moment” for Generation Alpha, it’s still too early to know the long-term effects of the pandemic on America’s families and future.

 Pre-pandemic, experts projected that Generation Alpha kids would follow in the activist footsteps of Generation Z and keep sustainability near the top of their priority list.
-Now, COVID-19’s radical reset of societal norms could further intensify this age group’s interest in reimagining a greener, healthier world.
+Now, COVID-19’s radical reset of societal norms could further intensify this age group’s interest in reimagining a healthier, greener world.

-What do we know about Generation Alpha and family finances?
+What do we know about Generation Alpha, family finances and economic inequities?

-For Generation Alpha kids growing up in America’s poorest households, the challenges intertwined in their family finances are wide ranging and long lasting.
-Poverty elevates a child’s risk of experiencing behavioral, social-emotional and health challenges.
+For Generation Alpha kids growing up in America’s poorest households, the challenges intertwined in their family finances are wide-ranging and long-lasting.
+Poverty elevates a child’s risk of experiencing behavioral, social-emotional and health challenges, as noted.
 Child poverty also reduces skill-building opportunities and academic outcomes, undercutting a young student’s capacity to learn, graduate from high school and more.

 How can I learn more about Generation Alpha?

-Generation Alphas are still arriving — and so are the data for this age group.
-See hundreds of statistics on child health and well-being for this generation and other ages in the KIDS COUNT Data Center.
+Gene Alphas are still arriving — and so are the data for this age group.
+See hundreds of statistics on the health and well-being for children of all ages in the KIDS COUNT Data Center.